 In just a few more months, fall will arrive without you even noticing it because of your busy schedule.
 Dead leaves from your plants and trees will start to pile up.
 By that time, you would probably need some landscaping fall clean up.
-In all likelihood, your lawn and landscape need a series of raking.
+In all likelihood, your lawn and landscape need a series of king.

 Raking off fallen leaves on your lawn is essential so that your grass can grow healthy on your beautiful landscape garden.
 As you can observe, grass still manages to survive despite the cold weather.
 Removing fallen debris and other foreign objects that build up on your lawn will help grass breathe and grow its roots throughout autumn.
 If you do landscaping fall clean up properly, you can ensure that your grass will endure winter.